Israel Cruise Holidays That Deliver More Than You Expect

 Enjoy The History And Cultural treasures

-Cruise Vacations in Israel and Beyond
+Cruise Holidays in Israel and Beyond

-A cruise Vacation to Israel with Celestyal offers you more than you were expecting.
+A cruise Holiday to Israel with Celestyal offers you more than you were expecting.
 Our intriguing adventure not only reveals the wonders of Israel but also includes visits to the Great Pyramids of Egypt, the classical city of ancient Ephesus in Turkey, and the medieval charms of Cyprus of Rhodes.
 Our itinerary of premium destinations is a deep dive into the history, culture and traditions of past civilizations that have endured the test of time.